-So the need to actually work different angles, is complete bullshit, if you put enough stress on the muscle.
+- So the need to actually work different angles, is complete crap, if you put enough stress on the muscle.
 Makes sense right?

 - This approach can definitely work for people, but the problem is, the workout will only last you 5 minutes (15 in reality), and you will be done, and also bored.
 For the most of us, its not that much fun, since we like to work out.